jspmccain/jspmccain.github.io/_posts/2019-06-21-lessons-learned-from-my-first-bioinformatics-tool.md

 FEWF!
 Now we are moving!
 Start writing up to submit it somewhere?! ...but how have we validated our model.
 We make these scores, which we hypothesized would represent the type of bias we model, but do the scores actually mean anything in real metaproteomics experiments?

 This was when the real challenges came along.
 Cofragmentation is a tricky phenomenon to predict - there are many reasons why a peptide isn't observed in a sample, and these reasons are mostly difficult to distinguish.
 So we had to come up with way to validate our scores - go see the paper for a more in depth description of how we did this, but the easily the biggest challenge was the re-analysis of previously published datasets.
 In the end, we have 8 different mass spectrometry experiments used for different validation methods, with different retention time prediction methods.
-It was a LOT of time to go through supplemental material after supplemental material, of numerous other papers.
-(This validation by itself took around 7 months!)
+It was a lot of digging through supplementary materials of other papers!

 Lastly, one of the big parts of the journey was the review process.
 The reviewers from Journal of Proteome Research did an excellent job of thoroughly reading the paper - in the end, their comments significantly improved the paper content and how it's written.
 Review processes like these gives me some faith in the scientific process!